-For the premium pension in the form fund insurance, the pension liability is equal by definition to the value of all the assets, which in turn equals the aggregate value of all fund shares.
+value of all fund shares.
 For fund insurance, therefore, a change in annuity divisors has no effect on the pension liability.
 In the case of conventional insurance, the pension liability is equal to the actuarial provisions (FTA) and is calculated by multiplying every guaranteed amount by an annuity divisor.
 The annuity divisor is determined in the same way as pension amounts.
 In the calculation of FTA, however, separate mortality assumptions are used for women and men.
-The FTA increase if a lower mortality rate or interest rate is assumed.
+The FTA increases if a lower mortality rate or interest rate is assumed.